Drop The Mic Entertainment

 The phrase "non-cheesy" means that we will never tell any corny jokes on the microphone.
 We don't use inflatable guitars, microphones or anything else.
 We don't play any of those overplayed cheesy songs like the YMCA, Chicken Dance or Macarena.
 We will never call out guests who are not dancing.

-We offer dance floor lasers and LED's we use when we open the dance floor to give the dance floor more energy.
+Dance floor lighting is lasers and LED's we use when we open the dance floor to give the dance floor more energy.
 Each uplighting package comes with a number of LED lights that can be placed around the room to create that "wow" factor.
 Uplighting will change the color of the room once the house lights are turned down.

-45. Do you set up a sign or banner with your equipment?
+45. Do you use any signs or banners with your setup?

-Sometimes shameless self-promotion rears its ugly head at wedding receptions in the form of a sign or banner advertising the DJ’s company name and contact information.
-You will never see one of these at any of our weddings.
-I think it's just cheesy if your guests want more information, they are more than welcome to come up and chat.
+No, you will never see one of these at any of our weddings.
+I think it's just cheesy if your guests want more information, they are more than welcome to come up and chat!

 Ok, I'm sold how do we contact you?